 How mornings are like in Onuk Island |

 I hankered to run barefoot and feel the fine sand on my feet, the salt and warm waters on my skin.
 I bathed in the sun that was shining bright into my whole being.
-I turned and soaked myself in to the spectacular reality in front of me – a canvass painted with a vast and endless horizon of teal, cerulean to azure shades of the clear skies and the ocean.
+Dazed, I turned and soaked myself in to the spectacular reality in front of me – a canvass painted with a vast and endless horizon of teal, cerulean to azure shades of the clear skies and the ocean.
 I stood there for a long time feeling the moment, wrapped in a sultry summer mood that I have always craved for.
 The wind and the little waves coming ashore were mellifluous.
-In the islands’ humble nipa cottages, await the care takers of the island and boatmen with genuine smiles and untold stories.
+In the islands’ humble nipa cottages, await the care takers of the island and boatmenΒ with genuine smiles and untold stories.
 Balabac is a reality straight out of my daydreams and I wished it would never end.

 About Balabac

-Balabac is a far flung municipality located at the southernmost tip of Palawan.
+31 islands located at the southernmost tip of Palawan.
 It is largely inhabited by a cultural group called

-Molbog who speak of their own language but are also fluent in Tagalog.
-The islands of Balabac have recently gotten into everyone’s travel bucket list but only a few could make it primarily due to its geographical location.
+Tagalog.
+The islands of Balabac have gotten into everyone’s travel bucket list but only a few could make it primarily due to its geographical location.
 It is nearer to Sabah, Malaysia than in Puerto Princesa City and is not as accessible as any other tourist destinations in the province like Coron, El Nido and Puerto Princesa City.
 This could also be observed with the goods that can be bought in Poblacion as these are more on Malaysian products than local ones.
 The expense that it would mean is another factor.
 Since it is far and the points of interests are also at a distance from one another, the means of transportation would cost a lot, too.
 Regardless, a lot would still brave and endure the trip and experience the marvelous Balabac.

 |